CNAO/Notes/git.md

 1. If you want to point to a different branch: ```cd externals/MatLabTools ; git checkout -t origin/<MyBranchName> ; cd - ```
 1. Please do not forget to commit: ```git add .gitmodules externals/MatLabTools ; git commit```

+If you are sure that you won't need to change any file in the git submodule, you can directly point to the project repo.
+Otherwise, if you know that you might need to change some files in the git submodule, it is wise to fork the repo of the submodule, and work on a clone of your fork, possibly on a specific branch, such that you can then easily import/export changes via the usual process of the PRs on the project repo of the submodule.
+Therefore, the steps are:

+1. To add it: ```git submodule add https://github.com/amereghe/MatLabTools.git externals/MatLabTools```
+1. To create a specific branch: ```cd externals/MatLabTools ; git checkout -t origin/RPdataAnalysis ; cd - ```
+1. To commit the changes: ```git add .gitmodules externals/MatLabTools ; git commit```

 ### Removing a Git submodule
 In case you need to remove a git submodule ([source](https://stackoverflow.com/questions/1260748/how-do-i-remove-a-submodule)):